Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 contains one .tfvars

-file for each stack.
+file for each unit.
 The .tfvars

-file for a stack in the all
+file for a unit in the tf/contexts/all/

 directory is always used, along with .tfvars